 Uganda is home to one of the most amazing travel photography experiences one could possibly get.
-It’s a place where you can come face to face with the largest, most powerful, yet shy and gentle primates on the planet.
-Unfortunately, they are also the most endangered as well, with only around 650 left on the planet.
+It’s a place where you can come face to face with the mountain gorilla – one of largest, most powerful, yet shy and gentle primates on the planet.
+Unfortunately, mountain gorillas are also the most endangered as well, with only around 650 left on the planet.
 A sad fact for one of our closest living relatives.

 In the south west corner of Uganda straddling Rwanda and The Congo, right on the edge of the Great Rift Valley, sits the Bwindi Impenetrable Forest.
 This marvelous part of the world is one of the most biologically diverse places on the planet and home to some of the worlds most interesting creatures.
 We were there for one in particular.
 The enchanting Mountain Gorillas in Uganada.

 Leaving the closest town Kabale, we had spent several hour ride on the most insane 4WD track that brought us to the distant Bwindi National Park.
 Our accommodation was spectacular.
 It sat right on the edge of a valley overlooking the jungle we were to be trekking in the following day.
 It was such a beautiful view, and I couldn’t help but smile as I gazed across the valley with my mind racing a hundred miles an hour about what we were here for.
 I’d wanted this travel photography experience for as long as I could remember!
 The night was cool and misty, and the dim lit fire in the corner of the room slowly crackled and lit up the wooden structure with a soft glow, while the sounds of the jungle buzzed in the background.
 One of the most relaxing nights on earth.